 Essentially, you're looking for information that will tell you what the developers have done with their specific programming skills and how they're able to put them into practice.

 For example, if someone lists five years of Java experience on their resume, but their crowning achievement is not more than a CD collection application, it may be an indication that they do not have practical experience using the language.

 What you are looking for in a potential developer is coding expertise.
 It doesn't matter whether they have experience working in your industry.
 You may be looking exclusively for a developer with experience in your niche, but in doing so don't forget that the primary goal is finding developers who can write quality code.

 It's not just the quantity of experience that matters but also the quality, so compare both.
 Is there a balance?

 Ultimately, it's a developer’s skill set that matters.
-So when it comes to evaluating their profile, it helps to focus on their skills and potential to learn rather than simply their industrial background.
+So when it comes to evaluating their profile, it helps to focus on their skills and potential to learn rather than simply their industry background.
 If the candidate boasts expert skills, it shouldn’t be too difficult for them to transition to your industry.
 Keep an eye out for blog posts, a portfolio URL, or links to any products they may have designed or contributed to.